-Several years ago Sole treadmills were virtually unknown; then Hilton and Omni Hotels began putting them in their rooms for guests, and the name quickly became synonymous with quality treadmills.
+Several years ago Sole treadmills were virtually unknown; then Hilton and Omni Hotels began putting them in their rooms for guests, and the name quickly became synonymous with high quality treadmills.
 Today they are one of the most popular brands in the mid-price range, competing head to head with NordicTrack and Horizon.

 Sole's treadmills for in-home use are basically the same models that they have put in thousands of hotels, so you know they can take some punishment.

-Think about how a hotel treadmill is abused – being shoved from room to room, used carelessly and stopped and started by a variety of different users.
-If these treadmills can stand up to that, they can take whatever you put them through.
+Think about how a hotel treadmill is used – being shoved from room to room, used carelessly and stopped and started by a variety of different users for years and years.
+If these treadmills can stand up to that, they can take whatever you put them through in your home gym.

-The company’s treadmills come in several different models ranging from $899 to $2,299 and owners will tell you that Sole models are worth every penny.
+Sole treadmills come in several different models ranging from $999 to $2,499 and owners will tell you that they are worth every penny.
 These are some of the strongest, most stable treadmills on the market, rivaling others at twice the price.